guertinlab/Nascent_RNA_Methods/README.md

 ```
 \normalsize

-## Run on efficiency
+## Run-on efficiency

-RNA polymerases that are associated with gene bodies efficiently incorporate nucleotides during the run on reaction under most conditions, but promoter proximal paused RNA polymerase require high salt or detergent to run on efficiently [@rougvie1988rna; @core2012defining].
-Therefore, the pause index is used to quantify run on efficiency.
+RNA polymerases that are associated with gene bodies efficiently incorporate nucleotides during the run-on reaction under most conditions, but promoter proximal paused RNA polymerase require high salt or detergent to run-on efficiently [@rougvie1988rna; @core2012defining].
+Therefore, the pause index is used to quantify run-on efficiency.
 Pause index is the density of signal in the promoter-proximal pause region divided by density in the gene body.
 However, since pause windows are user-defined and variable, pause indices can differ substantially between metrics.
 There are many exon 1 gene annotations depending on gene isoforms and the upstream most annotated TSS is not necessarily the prominently transcribed isoform.
 It is common practice to choose the upstream most TSS, but this will cause the pause index to be artificially deflated.
 Here, we define the pause window for a gene as position 20 - 120 downstream of the most prominent TSS.
 The most prominent TSS is determined by calculating the density in this 20 - 120 window for all annotated TSSs for each gene and choosing the TSS upstream of the most RNA-polymerase dense region for each gene.
 The distribution of log<sub>10</sub> pause index values and median pause index value are output as a PDF file (Figure 3).
 \scriptsize
 ```bash
 coverageBed -counts -s -a $annotation_prefix.pause.bed -b ${name}_not_scaled_PE1.bed | \